Brendan Venter: Return to London Irish

 On 1 July 2016, it was confirmed that Venter would return to London Irish as technical director in a new coaching setup.
 He was released from his role in March 2017 to be replaced by Declan Kidney.

 Italy

 In January 2017 it was announced that Venter had been appointed defence coach of Italy until the end of the 2019 Rugby World Cup.
-He had work with the team in the previous year as a consultant.
+He had worked with the team in the previous year as a consultant.

 South Africa

 In addition to his role with both Italy and London Irish, Venter took on the role of defence and exits coach for South Africa in spring 2017.

 Italy confirmed that he would work with South Africa during the mid-year internationals and the Rugby Championship before returning to Italy for the autumn internationals.